sorenmacbeth/flambo/Tutorial.md

            ["doc4" "conceived and so dedicated can long endure We are met on a great battlefield of that war"]]
 ```

-Note, `doc#` represents the unique document id.
+where `doc#` is a unique document id.

-Next, we take our corpus and freshly minted spark-context to create a Spark _resilient distributed dataset_ ([RDD](http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds)).
+We use the corpus and spark context to create a Spark _resilient distributed dataset_ ([RDD](http://spark.apache.org/docs/latest/programming-guide.html#resilient-distributed-datasets-rdds)).
 There are two ways to create RDDs in flambo:

 * _parallelizing_ an existing Clojure collection, as we've done in our example app: